 The news cycle is increasingly intense, and most of us can barely keep up these days.
 A huge part of what is dominating our news content, from television screens to phones, is politics.
-One day, we’re learning about significant negative healthcare changes for Americans (especially seniors and those on a fixed income) and the next we find out appalling changes to how Dr. Martin Luther King, Jr. and Junteenth holidays are observed (or not) at national parks.
+One day we’re learning about significant negative health care changes for Americans (especially seniors and those on a fixed income) and the next we find out appalling changes to how Dr. Martin Luther King, Jr. and Junteenth holidays will be observed (or not) at national parks in 2026.
 Things move fast and furious with little room to take a breather to soak in one thing before being forced to move onto the next.

 Bruh.
 We.
 Are.
 Tired.

-Thankfully, there are seven smart, connected and passionate Black women who published books this year that can help shed light on all this craziness while keeping us informed about what is going on in and out of The White House, our complex and calculated education system, important ways that civil rights movement is still relevant today and much more.
+Thankfully, there are seven smart, connected and passionate Black women who published books this year that can help shed light on all this craziness while keeping us informed about what is going on in and out of The White House, our complex and calculated education system, important ways the Civil Rights Movement is still relevant today and much more.

 Independent: A Look Inside a Broken White House, Outside the Party Lines (Legacy Lit)